 If you currently use online bill pay with your personal bank, you must use the New Providence mailing address below:

 Please reference either your tax account number or your block and lot.

 (Please be aware that when using your personal online bill pay, your bank physically prints and mails a check to the Borough.
 Do not wait until the end of the grace period to make payment since we may not receive it for several days.)

 Regular Office Hours: Monday through Friday 8:30am - 4:30pm

 Summer Hours - Monday through Thursday, 8:30am - 4:30pm and Friday 8:30am - 1pm

-Bring check or cash to the Administration Office on the 2nd Floor of the Municipal Building, or drop check with stub in the tax drop box located in the front entryway of the municipal building.
+Bring check and stub to the municipal building and place in the tax drop box located in either the front entryway of the municipal building or on the 2nd floor of the municipal building.